Kareena Kapoor Khan's video to Bachchan's melancholic song; Entertainment news of the day - Republic World

 Quick links:

-From Kareena Kapoor Khan sharing a heart-warming clip, Esha Deol wishing her parents on their wedding anniversary, to Amitabh Bachchan posting a melancholic song for Rishi Kapoor, numerous things made headlines today.
+From Kareena Kapoor Khan sharing a heart-warming clip, Esha Deol wishing her parents on their wedding anniversary, to Amitabh Bachchan posting a melancholic song for Rishi Kapoor, numerous things made headlines.
 So, we have compiled some of them for you to check.
 Take a look.

 Bollywood actor Kareena Kapoor Khan took to Instagram and shared a splendid video clip on her feed.
 Posted on Saturday morning, the actor’s video features the bright side of the pandemic.
 She also urges her fans to watch the video by mentioning in her caption.